PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 07:29:40
+Last updated: 2024-04-06 07:30:14
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: Oh my God, Larry, by the time I get out, there will've been like three new generations of iPhones! - Piper Chapman